hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

 ## Setting Nulls

 For each of the six main data types the `set()` method of the builder accepts two variations.
-For example to set a String value you can set the value as an expressions, as in:
+For example, to set a String value you can set the value as an expression (variation #1), as in:

 ```java
    .set(c.address, c.location)
    .set(c.fullName, c.firstName.concat(" ").concat(c.lastName))
 ```

-or as a Java String literal:
+or as a Java String literal (variation #2):

 ```java
    .set(c.address, "Oak Street 1450")